codio/site/source/docs/specifics/karma.html.md

 	  }
 	}

-*If you wish, you can change the port for the `Karma Preview` entry, but make a note of the change as you will need to include that port in the `<karma class="config js` file later.*
+*If you wish, you can change the port for the `Karma Preview` entry, but make a note of the change as you will need to include that port in the `karma.config js` file later.*

 Now you're all set, you can install Karma from the Codio menu.